About Me

 I am a Certified Health and Wellness Coach, nutrition expert, clinical herbalist, teacher and author of The Anti-Inflammatory Family: The Kid-Friendly, Pediatrician-Approved Way to Transform Your Family’s Health published by Simon and Schuster in 2021.

-I began my career working in public health and nutrition in New York City.
-I founded a nutrition and health coaching program that served 7,500 children and their families each year at a non-profit called The Children’s Aid Society.
-I was immersed in this work for a decade, and deeply loved it.
+I began my career working in public health, nutrition and foodservice in New York City.
+I founded a program that served 7,500 children and their families each year at a non-profit called The Children’s Aid Society.
+We replaced processed kids’ meals (chicken nuggets and tater tots) with from-scratch meals that represented the vast cultural diversity of NYC families.
+The “lunch ladies” were my partners, co-developing recipes and making them with love.
+I was immersed in this work for over a decade, and deeply loved it.

 During that time, I had the opportunity to teach Medical Nutrition to physicians and other health providers at Columbia University.
 Why did busy physicians dedicate their precious weekends over two long years to learn about nutrition?
 Because each day patients came to them with chronic conditions that were diet and lifestyle-related, like diabetes and heart disease, and these providers saw the limits of prescription drugs to help them.
 This opened my eyes to a strange fact of our healthcare system—it’s downright terrible at helping people prevent, reduce or reverse the chronic health conditions that the majority of Americans face.

 Years later I was confronted with my own confusing, chronic gastro-intestinal condition, and this professional realization also become personal.
 I searched for solutions in provider after provider.
-But, like metabolic conditions, GI conditions are complex and multi-factorial.
-Unless you address them holistically and with many tools, you get nowhere.
+But, like many chronic conditions, GI conditions are complex and multi-factorial.
+Unless you address them holistically and with a variety of tools, you get nowhere.
 I didn’t find anyone to guide or accompany me on that journey.
 I felt so alone.

 This sharpened two desires.
 First, I needed to fully take charge of my health.
 I did this by immersing myself one part in scientific discovery (getting a Master’s degree in Integrative Health along the way) and one part in self-discovery, becoming much more intimate with the ways of my own mind and body.
 Then, I turned my attention to coaching others through their own health journeys.